Update: Another new SPI website design update was made in April 2016! Scroll down to check out those latest changes.

 A month ago, the new design of The Smart Passive Income Blog was finally unveiled!
-This is the 7th major redesign the site has gone through, and I’d love to take you on a tour and show you why things are the way the are on the new site.
+This is the 7th major redesign the site has gone through, and I'd love to take you through the old themes, tour the new design, and show you why things are the way the are on the new site.

 Before the (very detailed) tour, which will be published in a couple of days, I thought it would be interesting to show you some of the previous design iterations the site has gone through since its launch in October of 2008.
 The design has come a very long way, and I hope this history shows you that you don't have to start out with the perfect website.